manasthakur/vim-sessionist/README.md

     git clone https://github.com/manasthakur/vimsessionist.git
     ```

-* Access the help file by typing `:help VimSessionist` in vim.
+* Access the help file by typing `:help vim-sessionist` in vim.

-* To update VimSessionist, run `git pull` inside the directory `~/.vim/bundle/VimSessionist`.
+* To update vim-sessionist, run `git pull` inside the directory `~/.vim/bundle/vim-sessionist`.

 Installation with other plugin managers (such as [NeoBundle](https://github.com/Shougo/neobundle.vim)) should also work in the standard way.